A City of Sadness: Resurgence of Taiwanese Hokkien (Taiyu) in film

 A City of Sadness has been touted as one of the few films to bring Taiwanese Hokkien to prominence and to a global audience.
 The usage of Taiwanese Hokkien in the film has been noted to be in direct conflict with the then-rule regarding national language in Taiwan.
-The Taiwanese language policy about promoting Mandarin made making films in other minority dialects and languages limited to only a third of the total script.
+As in the late 1900s, the KMT government encouraged the production of films in Mandarin over Taiwanese.
 A City of Sadness however, was filmed mostly in Taiwanese Hokkien.
 Hou Hsiao-hsien's film was allowed by the Government Information Office (the office responsible for government censorship/media) to send a copy of the rough cut to Japan for post-production where it was processed and sent directly to the Venice Film Festival without being authenticated by Taiwanese censors from the GIC.
 The winning of the Golden Lion and Golden Horse Awards marked a first for Chinese-speaking films, but also were controversial, since A City of Sadness violated then rules about national language usage in films.
 The success of the film however, renewed interest in Taiwanese Hokkien and became part of the Taiyu Language Movement and started a resurgence of films from Taiwan that utilized minority languages such as Hakka alongside other Taiwanese indigenous languages.